 - Why only selling on social isn’t enough

-Worldwide e-commerce sales are projected to reach $5.5 trillion in 2022, accounting for more than 20% of all retail sales, according to eMarketer.
+Worldwide e-commerce sales are projected to reach $5.5 trillion in the next year, accounting for more than 20% of all retail sales, according to eMarketer.
 That’s not exactly pocket change.
 And the fastest-growing segment of this is social commerce, where brands sell products on social media platforms directly to consumers, providing them with inspiring content in the process.

 Last year, about half of U.S. adults purchased something on social media.
 So selling on social media offers a tremendous opportunity for you to not only drive purchases, but also connect with consumers on a deeper, emotional level.